 Especially if you’re coming from using email as your support tool, learning to use a new software takes time—and everyone needs to know that this time is given to them.

-The best way to assure a no-panic onboarding is doing it very, very gradually, instead of switching overnight and expecting everyone to go cold turkey immediately.
+The best way to assure a no-panic onboarding is doing it very, very gradually.
+Instead of switching overnight and expecting everyone to ramp up cold-turkey.

 - Announce that you’ve chosen a new software and link to it.

 - Schedule a meeting with your team—the agenda being introducing and discussing the new tool.

 - Have the meeting demonstrating the software and what it can do (this needs to be done by someone who knows it really well—fumbling around just causes insecurity).

 - Discuss.
 Ask if anyone on the team has immediate questions or concerns.